-The continued expansion of this element of ecommerce trade will impact the freight transport system in North Carolina.
-As the volume grows, the typically flows, which are existina accommodated in delivery assigned trucks and vans could overwhelm the existing capacity and lead to an increase in the number of trucks and delivery vans on the road.
+The continued expansion of this element of e-commerce trade will impact the freight transport system in North Carolina.
+As the volume grows, the existing flows, which are typically accommodated in delivery assigned trucks and vans could overwhelm the existing capacity and lead to an increase in the number of trucks and delivery vans on the road.
 Companies including Happy Returns and Optoro are expanding their footprint within customer facilities to handle product returns.
-As their networks expand, they will expand the number of facilities in North Carolina which will contribute to increased truck volumes associated with the collection of returned products and the dispatch of sorted shipments to
+As their networks expand, they will expand the number of facilities in North Carolina product returns.
+As their networks expand, they will expand the number of facilities in North Carolina which will contribute to increased truck volumes associated with the collection of returned products and the dispatch of sorted shipments to the next step of the return process.
+In a search to reduce the costs of handling product returns, other elements of the freight transport system impacted by return traffic will have to evolve.
+This will include lower cost transport options including rail and rail-truck intermodal services.
+As an increased volume of the returned products are sent to overseas markets, the number of containers associated with this traffic volume will also increase, creating additional volumes at ports including the Port of Wilmington.